INSTRUCTORS & STAFF FOR BUCKEYE DULCIMER FESTIVAL 'APRIL, 2025

 Past Beginner/Early Intermediate

 In 1997, when Chris Steiner responded to a newspaper ad that said, “Learn to play 10 songs on the dulcimer in 2 hours.
 Keep the dulcimer. $35”, little did she know where it would lead.
 That first dulcimer turned out to be a cardboard mountain dulcimer.
 Within two weeks, she was performing at the county fair and local nursing homes.
 A few months later, she saw her first hammered dulcimer, and fell in love all over again.
-The very first dulcimer festival that she attended was none other than Buckeye, and she has attended every one since then, as a participant the first four years, and an instructor the last eighteen.
+The very first dulcimer festival that she attended was none other than Buckeye, and she has attended every one since then, as a participant the first four years, and an instructor the last twenty-two.
 (Yes, she has all of her name badges to prove it!)
 As someone who never touched a stringed instrument until she was in her 40s, Chris is living proof that you are never too old to learn, and she just LOVES teaching “old dogs new tricks”.

 In addition to private lessons, Chris conducts workshops and performs at several festivals and venues yearly.
 Her vita has included assisting with in-school music clubs and programs, and conducting workshops for school teachers for “Bluegrass in the Schools” in conjunction with the International Bluegrass Music Association in Nashville.
-Chris (and Joe) are also very instrumental in running a large, twice-yearly bluegrass festival, now in it’s 46th year.
+Chris (and Joe) are also very instrumental in running a large, twice-yearly bluegrass festival, now in it’s 49th year.

 Chris (Cooperrider) Steiner is one-half (the better half, she says!) of Chris and Joe - Old Time Duo.
 Chris’ instrument of choice is the hammered dulcimer, but she can also be found playing upright bass when the opportunity arises.
 For more information about Chris or Old Time Duo, email Chris at Cooperrider@yahoo.com.